Creuna-Oslo/Episerver.Basis.Slim/docs/content/features/search.md

 In Web.config, remove the two sections: episerver.search and episerver.search.indexingservice, as well as the IndexingServiceCustomBinding and and the Location element regarding the path IndexingServicee/IndexingService.svc.
 In Web.Release.config remove the location-transform element.

+Remove the nuget package EPi.Libraries.BlockSearch and the SearchText-property in ContentPageBase.

-Uninstall the nuget package EPiServer.Search and remove the IndexingService-folder if the uninstallation process did not remove it.
+Remove the nuget package EPiServer.Search and remove the IndexingService-folder if the uninstallation process did not remove it.